smazzanti/mrmr/README.md

 The peculiarity of *mRMR* is that it is a **minimal-optimal** feature selection algorithm. <br/>
 This means it is designed to find the smallest relevant subset of features for a given Machine Learning task.

-On the contrary, the majority of other methods (for instance, Boruta or Positive-Feature-Importance) are **all-relevant**, since they identify all the features that have some kind of relationship with the target variable.

-However, for a given task, it is desirable to select the minimum number of useful features, for different reasons:
+Selecting the minimum number of useful features is desirable for many reasons:
 - memory consumption,
 - time required,
 - performance,
 - explainability of results.

-This is why a minimal-optimal method such as *mrmr* is often preferable
+This is why a minimal-optimal method such as *mrmr* is often preferable.

+On the contrary, the majority of other methods (for instance, Boruta or Positive-Feature-Importance) are classified as **all-relevant**, since they identify all the features that have some kind of relationship with the target variable.

 ## When to use mRMR